 The BC Energy Regulator is seeking comments from interested parties to help inform changes to provincial regulations to achieve further reductions in methane emissions from the oil and gas sector.

-PURPOSE: The purpose of this request is to solicit comments from interested parties to help inform changes to provincial regulations to achieve further reductions in methane emissions from the oil and gas sector.
+The purpose of this request is to solicit comments from interested parties to help inform changes to provincial regulations to achieve further reductions in methane emissions from the oil and gas sector.
 The BC Energy Regulator (BCER), is seeking input that will inform regulatory development.
-To guide this process, several questions are included in the below Appendix.
-We also welcome perspectives and comments on other related issues for which there is not a question.

 In December 2018, the BCER approved amendments to the Drilling and Production Regulation (the regulations) to reduce methane emissions from the oil and gas sector.
 These regulations became effective on Jan.
 1, 2020 and were designed to achieve: